nayan-agrawal/java-notes/notes/DecisionMakingStatements.md

 # Control Flow Statements in Java
 A programming language uses control statements to control the flow of execution of a program based on certain conditions.
 These are used to cause the flow of execution to advance and branch based on changes to the state of a program.

-Java provides following selection or control flow statements
+Java provides following decision making statements
  - if
  - if-else
  - nested-if